conan-io/docs/examples/conanfile/layout/third_party_libraries.rst

     $ cd examples2/examples/conanfile/layout/third_party_libraries

-If we have this project, intended to create a package for a third-party library which code is located externally:
+If we have this project, intended to create a package for a third-party library whose code is located externally:

 ..  code-block:: text